-NRS 453.411 is the Nevada law that prohibits knowingly using drugs or being under the influence of drugs.
-The only exceptions are taking lawfully-prescribed medications or using one ounce or less of marijuana (by adults 21 and over in a private residence).
-And people face under the influence charges even if there are no narcotics in their possession at the time of the arrest.
+The only exceptions are taking lawfully prescribed medications or using 1 ounce or less of marijuana (by adults age 21 and over).
+You can be prosecuted for under the influence charges even if there are no narcotics in your possession at the time of the arrest.

 It is unlawful for a person knowingly to use or be under the influence of a controlled substance except in accordance with a lawfully issued prescription … [or] when administered to the person at a rehabilitation clinic established or licensed by the Division of Public and Behavioral Health of the Department, or a hospital certified by the Department.